Listen to this blog post

 Shipping/Receiving.
 Unless your event takes place at the AV Rental warehouse, you will need to review the costs and materials needed for shipping.
 This also will include any labor expenses incurred while unloading the trucks.
 It will benefit you in the long run if you are as detailed as possible.

 Undoubtedly, there are extra costs that sneak up when you least expect them.
 To best prepare for these costs, think about the following points below:

+Breach.
 If you breach the contract, they keep the money.
-‘Nough Said.
+‘Nough said.
 Simply put, don’t break the contract or you won’t get your money back.

 Cancellation of Event AV Agreements